opendatalab/DocLayout-YOLO/README.md

 ## News 🚀🚀🚀

-**2024.10.25** 🎉🎉  **[Mesh-candidate Bestfit](./mesh-candidate_bestfit)** is released.
-Mesh-candidate Bestfit is a automatic pipeline which can generate large-scale and diverse document document layout detection dataset.
+**2024.10.25** 🎉🎉  **Mesh-candidate Bestfit** code is released.
+Mesh-candidate Bestfit is a automatic pipeline which can synthesize large-scale, high-quality, and visually appealing document layout detection dataset.
+Tutorial and example data are available in [here](./mesh-candidate_bestfit).

 **2024.10.23** 🎉🎉  **DocSynth300K dataset** is released on [🤗Huggingface](https://huggingface.co/datasets/juliozhao/DocSynth300K), DocSynth300K is a large-scale and diverse document layout analysis pre-training dataset, which can largely boost model performance.